 017 & 018 - Possible Locations for Maggie's house in Walkley

-Page 182: "Access was through a small gennel and up a flight of stone steps, then through a gate into what must once have been a beautiful garden."
+Page 182: "Access was through a small gennel and up a flight of stone steps,

 I haven't been able to find a house that is an exact prototype for Maggie's house yet.
 There are several possibles, and these two photos are the best matches so far.
 I think it might be made up from a mixture of several real places.
 The word "gennel" (pronounced "jenn'l") is a local word for a short and narrow public pathway or a tunnel through houses for access to the back.
 In some parts of the country such things are called "twittens".
 My own theory is that "gennel" is a corruption of "general", as in "general passageway", hence it being spellt with a "g" rather than a "j".
 Maybe, maybe not.